MOUNTAINS OUT OF TRAIL MARKERS? THE CONTROVERSY ABOUT ROCK CAIRNS

 So, given their practicality, helpfulness, and possible artistic value, just how did rock cairns come to be the outdoor community’s answer to the question of gun control, Brexit, and/or the Pepsi vs. Coke debate?
 Alas, for every argument in favor of building cairns, there is an equally, if not more, valid one against doing so…

-Seeing a cairn a few hundred meters ahead of you on the trail can be a comfort and reassurance, particularly if you’re hiking in snow, fog, or unfamiliar territory.
+Seeing a cairn a few hundred meters ahead of you on the trail can be a comfort and reassurance, particularly if you’re hiking in heavy rain, snow, fog, or unfamiliar territory.
 But what if there are two, situated in opposing directions?
 Which one is legit and which was built by bored hikers to amuse themselves during a lunch break or breather?
 What, moreover, if there are eight?

 The problem with the ‘little men’, perhaps, is that they don’t speak…

 Many of us have had a ‘what the…?’ moment out in the backcountry when encountering a lonesome cairn or collection of cairns that appear to serve no purpose and lead to no obvious destination.
 Many times, this is not a big issue — we do a quick recon, consult our map, or lose a few minutes reestablishing our bearings otherwise.
 Other times, it can be nigh on deadly, as described in this thread by hikers and climbers descending on Italy/Switzerland’s iconic Piz Badile, and in this article on Scotland’s Ben Nevis, where cairns have recently been blamed for the deaths of numerous hikers.